microsoft/BotBuilder-Samples/samples/csharp_dotnetcore/11.qnamaker/README.md

 ﻿# QnA Maker

-**Note:** The QnA Maker service is being retired on the 31st of March, 2025.
+**Important note:** The QnA Maker service is being retired on the 31st of March, 2025.
 A newer version of the question and answering capability is now available as part of Azure Cognitive Service for Language.
 For question answering capabilities within the Language Service, see question answering.
 Starting 1st October, 2022 you won’t be able to create new QnA Maker resources.
 For information on migrating existing QnA Maker knowledge bases to question answering, consult the migration guide.
-For an updated version of this sample using the new service see the [CustomQABotAllFeatures sample](../48.customQABot-all-features)
+For an updated version of this sample using the new service see the [CustomQABot sample](../12.customQABot)

 Bot Framework v4 QnA Maker bot sample: This bot has been created using [Bot Framework](https://dev.botframework.com), it shows how to create a bot that uses the [QnA Maker Cognitive AI](https://www.qnamaker.ai) service.